Become a Sh'ma Group Guide

-- Discussion guides for the structured conversations are available to Group Guides online.
+- Discussion guides are available to Group Guides online.

 - You will need to set the structure of each session and moderate the conversation.
 If your group is going to participate in an activity (walking, biking, knitting, etc.) we suggest either facilitating the learning prior to the activity OR incorporating key elements of the learning into the activity (i.e. pausing to discuss a question at different points during a hike or while knitting).

 - At the end of each session we ask you to send a quick update email to your coach responding to the following questions:

 - How did the group respond to the learning?
 Did it spark conversation?